dbo99/csdvr----calsimII-data-vis-in-r/README.md

 3. open control.r: in three places at top, enter the working folder path (eg use as a stand alone post-processor location or in a project-specific folder?)

-4. in control.r, run blocks from top down as needed: single run-clicks there read in csvs, build `data.frames`, and either batch export plots or investigate certain decision variables (dvs).
+4. in control.r, run blocks from top down as needed: single run-clicks there let you read in csvs, build `data.frames`, and either batch export plots or investigate certain decision variables (dvs).

 #### notes #####
-- assumes you know names of variables to search for, ie names of calsim decision variables, eg "s44" (dss records reveal names conveniently), next steps are for auto-complete of dv names
+- assumes you know names of variables to search for, ie names of dvs, eg "s44" (dss records reveal names conveniently), next steps are for auto-complete of dv names
 - as needed enter other name/nickname descriptions for dvs in varcodes.csv - only a few mapped currently, eg "Jones (CVP)" for "d419". some plots label the `df$dv`, the actual calsim name, and other `df$dv_name`, the nickname
 - as needed/time allows save/generalize your working plots in plot scripts folder to add to collection of templates
 - currently only handles one climate change scenario (ie tied to wyt.csv - adjustment needed to accommodate more)